Are "Little T" Traumas Still Affecting Your Life Today?

 • Witnessing death

 Sure, these events aren’t necessarily life-threatening, but they sure are life-altering.
-“Little t” trauma can be just as clinically significant and impactful on a person’s life as “Big T” Trauma, affecting your relationships, career, and life and if we are to grow into who we’re truly meant to be, these "little t" traumas need our care and attention more than ever.
+“Little t” trauma can be just as clinically significant and impactful on a person’s life as “Big T” Trauma, affecting your relationships, career, and life and these experiences deserve care and attention because of the ways they continue shaping how we relate to ourselves, other people, and the world around us.

 “Little t” traumas are not any less significant in how they colored your perceptions and impacted your life.